valery-judah/leetcode-python/README.md

 Folders are created under `tasks/NNNN-slug/`.
 Each contains:

-- `notes.md` with clarifying questions and plan checklist
+- `readme.md` with clarifying questions, examples, approach, and complexity
 - `solutions.py` starter (exports `Solution`, optionally `ALL_SOLUTIONS`)
-- `test_solution.py` scaffold

 CI, pre-commit, and VS Code configs are included.